-The historical Everglades stretched from Orlando to the Florida Keys.
-Water from the Kissimmee River flowed south into shallow Lake Okeechobee.
+The Foundation’s scientists are involved in ongoing projects to clean the water, as well as improve water storage and flow.
 During the wet season, Lake Okeechobee overflowed, forming the slow-moving river of grass that extends to Florida Bay.

 Over 50 % of the historical Everglades has been lost in the last century as a result of being drained and replaced with urban areas and farms.
 Lake Okeechobee is now connected to the estuaries by means of the Caloosahatchee and St Lucie Rivers.